Zarman-oss/Book-list-app/README.md

 Welcome to the React Image Editor!
 This simple web application allows you to add images with a single click and provides an intuitive editing feature to annotate your photos.

-## Demo

-Insert a GIF or screenshot showcasing your React Image Editor in action.

 ## Features